OSGConnect/connectbook/flocking/osg-flock.md

 * A public IP address, forward and reverse DNS
 * Ability to open firewall ports
-* HTCondor has to authenticate via GSI.
-At the minimum, the submit host has to have a host certificate and a list of trusted CAs under */etc/grid-security/certificates/*
+* HTCondor has to authenticate via pool password or GSI.
+For GSI, the submit host has to have a host certificate and a list of trusted CAs under */etc/grid-security/certificates/*
 * Reporting to the OSG accounting system has to be enabled.
 This can be accomplished by installing and configuring the *gratia-probe-condor* RPM.